Cnoidal Waves for the cubic nonlinear Klein-Gordon and Schr\"odinger Equations: Introduction

 Next, we turn attention to the NLS equation \eqref{KF1}.
-As for KG, the NLS equation may also be seen as a (real) Hamiltonian system.
+As with the KG equation, the NLS equation can also be viewed as a (real) Hamiltonian system.
 Indeed, by setting $u = P + iQ$, where $P$ and $Q$ are, respectively, the real and imaginary parts of $u$ and writing $U =(P,Q)$, we see that (\ref{KF1}) reads as

 where $J$ is as in \eqref{J} and $\mathcal{E}'$ represents the Fr\'echet derivative of the conserved quantity

 It is well-known that (\ref{KF1}) also conserves the quantity

 Here we look for the existence of standing waves of the form